 The International Collaborative Livestock Project

-In September 2017, The ICSEE(T) opened a feedlot for livestock located on ten acres in the Rift Valley, north of Mto wa Mbu in the village of Mungere.
-The land is located near good water sources.
-It is a practical operating facility, concretely helping Maasai herders manage cattle safely during droughts and times when grass is limited.
+Manyara is a practical operating facility, concretely helping Maasai herders manage cattle safely during drought and times when grass is limited.
 It is also for research, experimentation, teaching, and learning.

 A challenge to traditional Maasai livestock management practice

 The Maasai’s traditional herding practices have made them east Africa’s most famous pastoralists.
 Ancient methods are likely to be well adapted to the environment.
 So why is it so critical to review livestock management methods now for this rain-based economy?

 Recent years have brought periods of serious drought.
 During the 2016 drought, the people could not prevent the widespread death of their cows.
 In some cases this represented a devastating percentage of the herd.
 Many Maasai men find it psychologically difficult to sell cows for cash.
 For them, an increasing herd is a blessing and the right way to store wealth.
 But herders with many head of cattle experience high losses during drought because grass for grazing becomes scarce.